fermyon/developer/content/spin/cli-reference.md

             [env: RUNTIME_CONFIG_FILE=]

         --sqlite <SQLITE_STATEMENTS>
-            Run an SQLite statement such as a migration against the default database.
+            Run a SQLite statement such as a migration against the default database.
 To run from a file, prefix the filename with @ e.g. spin up --sqlite @migration.sql

         --state-dir <STATE_DIR>